 Neurotologists and otologists are board-certified otolaryngology doctors with specialty training in the medical and surgical care of patients, both adult and pediatric, with diseases that affect the inner ears, balance system, temporal bone, skull base, and related structures of the head and neck.
 They treat hearing loss, ringing in the ears, dizziness, infectious and inflammatory diseases of the inner ear, congenital malformations of the ear and tumors in the inner ear.

-Acoustic neuromas are benign tumors that develop on the main nerve leading from the inner ear to the brain.
+Acoustic neuromas, also known as vestibular schwannomas, are benign ear tumors that develop on the main nerve leading from the inner ear to the brain.
 They can directly affect balance and cause hearing loss.
 They normally grow very slowly, although in some cases they grow quickly and large enough to press against the brain and interfere with vital functions.
 Symptoms include hearing loss, tinnitus, loss of balance, vertigo, and facial weakness.